wickedev/vscode-sql-formatter/README.md

-# sql-formatter README
+# vscode-sql-formatter README

-This is the README for your extension "sql-formatter".
+This is the README for your extension "vscode-sql-formatter".
 After writing up a brief description, we recommend including the following sections.

 ## Features